Skip to main content

 Coastal Resiliency Tours

 Buffalo Niagara Waterkeeper is working with the City of Buffalo to study our shorelines.
-To promote this, we hosted several tours along our shores, from walking to a boat, and talked to people about coastal resiliency, living shorelines, climate change, regional climate action, water quality, and increasing safe and equitable public water access.
+To promote this, we hosted several tours along our shores during the summer of 2023, from walking to a boat, and talked to people about coastal resiliency, living shorelines, climate change, regional climate action, water quality, and increasing safe and equitable public water access.

 With perfect weather we set off to explore the Niagara River with over 120 community members.
 BNW staff gave an overview of our work implementing the City of Buffalo’s Coastal Resiliency Study and developing a plan to protect vulnerable shorelines as we address climate change.